bbauska/meta-react-basics/README.md

 There\'s a huge community behind you ready to help answer questions about React too.

-<h2>10.
-React.js overview</h2>
+# 09. React.js overview

-Recall the concept of the single-page application or SPA for short?
+Recall the concept of the **single-page application** or SPA for short?

 This is a one-page website where some of the pages content changes based on user interaction.